 An open-label, multicenter, randomized trial was conducted to determine the efficacy of Tasigna versus imatinib tablets in adult patients with cytogenetically confirmed newly diagnosed Ph+ CML-CP.
-Patients were within six months of diagnosis and were previously untreated for CML-CP, except for hydroxyurea and/or anagrelide.
-Efficacy was based on a total of 846 patients: 283 patients in the imatinib 400 mg once daily group, 282 patients in the nilotinib 300 mg twice daily group, 281 patients in the nilotinib 400 mg twice daily group.
+Patients were within 6 months of diagnosis and were previously untreated for CML-CP, except for hydroxyurea and/or anagrelide.
+Efficacy was based on a total of 846 patients: 283 patients in the imatinib 400 mg once-daily group, 282 patients in the nilotinib 300 mg twice-daily group, 281 patients in the nilotinib 400 mg twice-daily group.

 The primary data analysis was performed when all 846 patients completed 12 months of treatment (or discontinued earlier).
-Subsequent analyses were done when patients completed 24 and 36 months of treatment (or discontinued earlier).
-The median time on treatment was approximately 36 months in all three treatment groups.
-This study is on-going and further data will be required to determine long-term outcome.
+Subsequent analyses were done when patients completed 24, 36, 48, and 60 months of treatment (or discontinued earlier).
+The median time on treatment was approximately 61 months in all three treatment groups.

-Two patients in the nilotinib arm progressed to either accelerated phase or blast crisis (both within the first 6 months of treatment) while 17 patients on the imatinib arm progressed to either accelerated phase or blast crisis (8 patients within first 6 months, 4 within 6–12 months, 4 within 12–18 months and 1 within 18–24 months).
-Between the 24 and 36 month analyses, there were no new progressions to AP/BC in either treatment arm.
+Two patients in the nilotinib arm progressed to either accelerated phase or blast crisis (both within the first 6 months of treatment) while 12 patients on the imatinib arm progressed to either accelerated phase or blast crisis (7 patients within first 6 months, 2 patients within 6 to 12 months, 2 patients within 12 to 18 months and 1 patient within 18 to 24 months).

 Table 9: Efficacy (MMR and CCyR) of TASIGNA Compared

 |TASIGNA 300 mg twice-daily